 Ideally, you shouldn’t start searching for an emergency dentist after you or a loved one has already developed a painful toothache or dental injury.
 Instead, just put Dr. Hoop’s number in your phone right now, and should you ever require immediate dental care, you’ll be all set.
 Dr. Hoop has 30 years of experience, meaning he’s able to handle any urgent dental situation you can imagine with speed and expertise.
-Our team is happy to accommodate emergency patients and see them the same day that they call in so no one has to be left waiting while in pain.
+Our team is happy to accommodate patients in need of emergency dentistry in Naples, FL and see them the same day that they call in so no one has to be left waiting while in pain.

 Start by flossing and rinsing around the tooth, and if this doesn’t stop the pain, go ahead and take an OTC medication.
 Swishing with a warm saltwater solution can reduce discomfort as well, and if there is swelling, apply a cold compress.

 Recover any pieces of the tooth you can find and place them in a safe container.
 Remember to bring them to our dental office.
 If the remaining tooth has a jagged edge, cover it with some sugarless gum to prevent it from accidentally injuring the inside of the mouth.

 It’s important that you come to see us within an hour of the accident, as this will give us the best chance of replanting the tooth.
 Pick up the tooth while avoiding the root, rinse it with water, and place it under the tongue.
 This will preserve it until you can make it to our dental office.

 If you still have the restoration, attempt to place it back onto the tooth—a dab of toothpaste can help secure it.
 This is only a temporary fix, and you still need to come see us to have it repaired or replaced.
 For restorations that are completely lost or broken, cover the tooth with some dental cement (found at your local pharmacy).